Pauldatcom/Star-Fox/README.md

 - **Objets à récupérer** : Boucliers, armes, bonus de vitesse, etc.
 - **Look low-poly** : Graphismes inspirés du style graphique de *Star Fox* sur SNES.
 - **Niveaux et vagues d'ennemis** : Le jeu peut être organisé sous forme de niveaux ou vagues d'ennemis à détruire.

+# Star Fox Project

+## Description

+The Star Fox project is a recreation of a Star Fox-style game, developed using Three.js, a JavaScript library for creating 3D scenes.
+The game takes place in a space environment where the player controls a spaceship and can:

+Move up and down, left and right
+Accelerate or slow down based on their actions
+The game's graphics are low-poly, inspired by the first Star Fox released on the Super Nintendo.
+The gameplay includes enemies to defeat as well as collectible items such as shields, weapons, and speed boosts.
+The game will be structured with enemy waves or successive levels.

+## Features

+- **Free movement**: The spaceship can move freely in 3D space (up/down, left/right, accelerate/decelerate).
+- **Enemies**: Waves of enemies to fight, each with different behaviors.
+- **Collectible items**: Shields, weapons, speed boosts, etc.
+- **Low-poly look**: Graphics inspired by the Star Fox SNES style.
+- **Levels and enemy waves**: The game can be structured with levels or waves of enemies to defeat.